Dr Trudy Thomas

 Over the last five years Trudy has developed a clinical interest in epilepsy, qualifying as a non-medical prescriber in epilepsy in 2016.
 She works with the local CCG to carry out annual reviews in which she prescribes for people with epilepsy.
 She still practices as a locum pharmacist.back to top

-Trudy’s research interests have been mainly to do with physical activity and behaviour change.
+Trudy’s research interests were initially to do with physical activity and behaviour change.
 In 2014 she completed her PhD which investigated whether community pharmacists can use behaviour change counselling to increase the amount of physical activity undertaken by people with mild to moderate depression.
 This work was initially supported by a Hugh Linsted Award from the Pharmacy Practice Research Trust.
-She has a number of research projects underway which use behaviour change counselling.

 More recently Trudy has started to develop a research interest in epilepsy to run alongside her clinical speciality.
 She has been working with local health organisations to support pharmacists to deliver medicines use reviews in epilepsy.
 She obtained a School scholarship and now has a PhD student who is looking at the medicines burden for people with epilepsy.

-Trudy has also been involved in a wide range of service evaluations on behalf of NHS trusts, clinical commissioning groups and the regional Health Education England organisation.back to top
+Trudy has also undertaken work to evaluate pharmacy services including supporting a PhD which looked at the introduction of the Italian Medicines Use Review Service focused on asthma, Trudy has also been involved in a wide range of service evaluations on behalf of NHS trusts, clinical commissioning groups and the regional Health Education England organisation.

 Manfrin A, Tinelli M, Thomas T, Krska J. A cluster randomised control trial to evaluate the effectiveness and cost-effectiveness of the Italian medicines use review (I-MUR) for asthma patients.
 April 2017.
 BMC Health Services 2017:300nDOI: 10.1186/s12913-017-2245-9